Cloud Security: An Introduction

 Security systems have come a long way since the days of heavily-wired, monochrome cameras and titanic racks of VCRs requiring daily tape changes record footage.

-Cloud-based access control solves lots of the modern challenges linked with door control.
+Cloud based access control solves a vast majority of the modern challenges linked with business access.
 These systems give operators the ability to remotely control and manage all access control doors on their property via an internet-enabled device.

-Just imagine if the harddrive storing all of your employee access credentials were to corrupt.
+Just imagine if the hard drive storing all of your employee access credentials were to corrupt.
 You’d have to physically re-enroll every single member of your company.
 With the cloud hosting the software, this is no longer a concern.
 Building owners enjoy added convenience, security, removing the expense and hassle of housing rack storage, power and hardware on-site.
-It’s for this reason that cloud access control is adopted by businesses with a high number of employees.
-It offers a quick means of editing and distributing access permissions for members of staff and editing door schedules on the go.
+It’s for this reason that cloud access control is often adopted by businesses with a high number of employees.
+It offers an efficient means of editing door schedules and distributing access permissions on the go from a single software or device.
 All from a single software or device.
-Rather than editing credentials each time a permission needs to be changed.
+The alternative is revising complicated credentials each time a permission needs changing.

 Analytical, Data-Driven Door Control